tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 This method is similar to `setLocalVideoRenderListener`.
 The difference is that one is callback of rendering the local image, while the other is callback of rendering the remote image.
 For more information, please see [Custom Capture and Rendering](https://intl.cloud.tencent.com/document/product/647/35123/35158).

->?In practice, `startRemoteView(userid, null)` needs to be called first to initiate pull of the remote video stream, and `view` needs to be set to `null`; otherwise, the SDK will not start the custom rendering process, and the callback function of `listener` will not be triggered.
+>In practice, `startRemoteView(userid, null)` needs to be called first to initiate pull of the remote video stream, and `view` needs to be set to `null`; otherwise, the SDK will not start the custom rendering process, and the callback function of `listener` will not be triggered.